Pintar-Community/help.stg.pintar.co.id/contents/docs/degrees/en/courses.md

 ![](/img/8.-material_3.png)

 1. Description		: Click the Pencil Icon and write the description of the course.
 2. Course Features	: Click the Pencil Icon, then select the language and.
-Click **Save**.
+Click Save.

 ![](/img/9.-course-feature.png)

 3. Upload Document	: Upload the course syllabus

-After that, Admins can add Sessions for courses by clicking +ADD SECTION on the bottom left.
+After that, Admins can add Sessions for courses by clicking **+ADD SECTION** on the bottom left.

 ![](/img/10.-add-section.png)